Thoughts On The Future of Autonomous Vehicles

 CyberVAN concept pictured above shown with optional roof storage rack system that can hold luggage, or a tent.

-Not only could you have a tent on top of the CyberVAN, NOT shown, but you could sleep on a full size mattress INSIDE the CyberVAN as seen below.
-Users can’t camp in the CyberTruck as the bed is too small, and most importantly, the bed is not heated or cooled like the cabin of every other Tesla.
+Not only could you have a tent on top of the CyberVAN, (not shown), but you could sleep on a full size mattress INSIDE the CyberVAN as seen below.
+Users can’t camp in the CyberTruck as the truck bed is too small, and most importantly, the truck bed is not heated or cooled like the cabin of every other Tesla.
 With the CyberVAN, not only would you have HVAC access to fresh, warm, or cool filtered air, but you could fit a much longer mattress in the back for sleeping.
 Not to mention, sleeping in a CyberVAN in public places would be much safer and quieter than sleeping in a tent on top of a CyberTruck.
 Also, the owners would not have to climb up a ladder to reach the tent on top of a CyberTruck.

 CyberVAN shown with rear bed with passenger area up front